Courtesy of Teva

 Good & Well Supply Co.

 Before Megan McLaughlin founded Good & Well Supply Co. in the Pacific Northwest, she spent time traveling from national park to national park throughout the United States and living in her tent.
 The scents she encountered on her trip inspired her national park candle collection (from $24), which are all made with natural soy wax, U.S.-grown balsa wood wicks, and packaged in 100 percent recyclable tins.
-Scents include Olympic (red cedar and oakmoss), Saguaro (cactus, desert florals, and amber), and Great Smokies (red maple, laurel, and sandlewood), just to name a few.
+Scents include Olympic (red cedar and oakmoss), Saguaro (cactus, desert florals, and amber), and Great Smokies (red maple, laurel, and sandalwood).

-She’s since expanded her shop to also include national parks–inspired enamel pins ($10), men’s grooming supplies (from $24), and a retro-inspired “Protect National Parks” pennant ($26).
+She’s since expanded her shop to also include national parks–inspired enamel pins ($10), cabin sprays ($25), and incense cones ($20).
 Even better?
-McLaughlin donates 5 percent of her profits from anything bought on the site back to the National Park Foundation and another 5 percent to Washington’s National Park Fund.
+McLaughlin donates 5 percent of her profits from anything bought on the site back to the National Park Foundation.

 Shop the full Good & Well Supply Co. collection here.